-Although economic conditions in the United States have gradually improved, the number of unemployed and under-employed workers remains significant despite increases in economic activity.
-During the year ended December 31, 2014, the percentage of our patient service revenue being reimbursed under GHC Programs decreased slightly as compared to the year ended December 31, 2013.
-If, however, economic conditions do not continue to improve or if they deteriorate, we could experience additional shifts toward GHC Programs and patient volumes could decline.
+Although economic conditions in the United States have gradually improved, the number of unemployed and under-employed workers remains significant.
+During the year ended December 31, 2015, the percentage of our patient service revenue being reimbursed under government-sponsored or funded healthcare programs (the "GHC Programs"), increased as compared to the year ended December 31, 2014.
+We could experience additional shifts toward GHC Programs and patient volumes could decline if economic conditions do not continue to improve or if they deteriorate.
 Payments received from GHC Programs are substantially less for equivalent services than payments received from commercial insurance payors.
 In addition, due to the rising costs of managed care premiums and patient responsibility amounts, we may experience increased bad debt due to patients' inability to pay for certain services.
 See Item 1A.
 Risk Factors, in this Form 10-K for additional discussion on the general economic conditions in the United States and recent developments in the healthcare industry that could affect our business.